 \section{Introduction}

-In the past few decades, time non-separable preferences have been proposed and popularized to explain certain empirically observed phenomena such as excessive consumption smoothing (\cite{Camp}, \cite{Sun89}) and the equity premium puzzle (\cite{Mehra}, \cite{Cons}).
-These preferences effectively capture the influence of past consumption patterns on an agent's current decision making.
-Among them, habit formation utility functions of the form $U(C_t, H_t)$ have been widely studied to steer consumption planning, where the agent's satisfaction and risk aversion depend on the change in her consumption rate $C_t$ relative to her consumption habit $H_t$, rather than on the consumption rate alone as in the classical time-separable preference in (\cite{Merton69}, \cite{Merton71}).
-Here, consumption habit is modeled by the exponentially weighted average of the past consumption rates, that is, $H_t=he^{-\rho t} + \rho\int^t_0 \ee^{-\rho(t-u)} C_u \dd u$, in which $h>0$ is the initial habit and $\rho>0$ is the habit persistence parameter.
-A habit formation utility $U(C_t, H_t)$ is generally assumed to be increasing in consumption rate $C_t$ and decreasing in consumption habit $H_t$ (\cite{DZ1991}).
-As a result, higher past consumption rates lead to an increased aggregate habit $H_t$ which, in turn, adversely depresses future expected utility.
+In the past decades, time non-separable preferences have been popularized to explain some empirically observed phenomena such as excessive consumption smoothing (\cite{Camp}, \cite{Sun89}) and the equity premium puzzle (\cite{Mehra}, \cite{Cons}).
+Among them, habit formation preference $U(C_t, H_t)$ has been widely studied to steer consumption planning, where the agent's satisfaction and risk aversion depend on the relative change of consumption rate $C_t$ with respect to the habit level $H_t$, rather than on the absolute consumption rate as in (\cite{Merton69}, \cite{Merton71}).
+Here, the consumption habit is typically modeled by the exponentially weighted average of the past consumption that